-Sombrero means hat and is one of the legacy moves of Cuban Salsa but is also used in “American” Salsa.
+Sombrero means hat and is one of the signature moves of Cuban Salsa but is also used in “American” Salsa.
 Sombrero is the name of a move with many variations and Complicado versions, and the name of a pose, we get into at the end of many moves, “putting the hat on”.
 The start of the Sombrero move is important because it is the model for how to start very many right-to-right handed moves.

 1 Two ways to do Sombrero

 There are two completely different ways to step a Sombrero.
 With Vacilala steps or with Habanero steps.
 For both, the Follow is lead forward on one.
 For Vacilala, the Follow turns on 1-2-3 and walks on 5-6-7.
 For Habanero the Follow walks on 1-2-3 and turns on 5-6-7.

 2 Sombrero with Vacilala steps

 Video 1 is an excellent video from “Dance Papi”, 2016, featuring Nicholas Van Eyck and Serena Wong as instructors.
 Support “dancepapi.com”, whenever they make an educational video, it’s likely to be the best.

 Sombrero done with Vacilala steps comes in two versions for how to start the move.
 The Lead can get into double crossed hands from the beginning, making the move easier, or the Lead can start with crossed hands, right-to-right, and ask for the other hand underneath after he has started walking, somewhere between count one and count two, like we saw it in “Video 1”.

 For the ending, Sombrero can be done as one long continuous move keeping the arms high all the way, or the arms can go down and up on 5-6-7.